 Address: Community Base, 113 Queens Road, Brighton, BN1 3XG

 Initially, you will need to talk to a local organisation such as statutory services (for example Social Services if you have a social worker) or a local refugee organisation such as Voices in Exile, Refugee Radio, or Lewes Refugee Support.
-We also accept NHS referrals from the Counselling Service or from your GP.
-Any referral to BERTS should be made on our referral form (Word document) which is usually filled in by a health, voluntary, or social services professional, or local refugee organisation, in conversation with the client directly.
+Any referral to BERTS should be made on our BERTS REFERRAL FORM (Word document) which is usually filled in by a health, voluntary, or social services professional, or local refugee organisation, in conversation with the client directly.

 Please email the completed form to email@example.com or, if you are unsure of how to do this or need more help, please contact us for advice using the same email address.